gwenshap/DBD-Oracle/README.help.txt

 -------------------------------------------------------------------------------
 HP-UX: General

-Read README.hpux.
+Read README.hpux.txt.
 Then read it again.

 HP's bundled C compiler is dumb.
 Very dumb.
 You're almost bound to have problems if you use it - you'll certainly need to do a 'static link'